jpcre2/jpcre2/README.md

  * Replace pattern in a string with a replacement string
  *
  * The replace() function can take a subject and replacement string as argument.
- * You can also pass the subject with subject() function in method chain,
+ * You can also pass the subject with setSubject() function in method chain,
- * replacement string with replaceWith() function in method chain, etc ...
+ * replacement string with setReplaceWith() function in method chain, etc ...
  *
  * A call to replace() must end with the call to execute()
  * */